- Home

 Issues to consider

 It is hard to know what medical care you’re going to want until the situation arises.
 Many people find their attitudes and preferences for medical care change as they get closer to death, and they may need to revisit their decision regularly.
 To help you consider what care you’d like, think about what is important to you and talk with your health professionals.
-This may take several appointments.
+This may take several discussions.

 Talk about your preferences

 Discussing these issues with others will help them understand your goals, values and beliefs, and help to ensure that your preferences are respected should you lose the capacity to make your own decisions.
-Without these conversations, it’s not uncommon for distressed family members to have disagreements about whether to keep you alive using any means possible or focus on your quality of life.
-You might like to use one of Palliative Care Australia’s discussion starters or Advance Care Planning Australia’s conversation starters.
+Without these conversations, distressed family members may have disagreements about whether to keep you alive using any means possible or to focus on your quality of life.

-Your advance care documents can be as simple or as detailed as you like.
+Advance care documents can be as simple or as detailed as you like.
 As part of your advance care planning, you may appoint a substitute decision-maker and record your wishes in an advance care directive.

-Listen to our podcast series for people affected by advanced cancer
+Listen to more episodes of our podcast for people affected by cancer

 More resources